012: Team X – Logan, Creed and North

 Writer: Jo Duffy; Penciller: Klaus Janson; Inker: Tom Palmer

 Logan visits his friend Bando in Japan “before my adamantium bones and claws… When I was Logan and my spirit was sick and weary and I went to my friend seeking peace.”
 Bando and Logan partake in a Japanese tea ceremony, a ritual that helps to relax Logan.
-Perhaps after Team X, Logan desired to rekindle his friendship.
+Whether this is the same Bando from Jasmine Falls is unknown.